Imagination (Brian Wilson album): Release

 Imagination (Giant 24703) hit #88 in the US during a chart stay of 2 weeks.
-It reached'#30 in the UK.
+It reached #30 in the UK.
 On May 9, 1998, to promote the release of Imagination, Wilson performed a live taping for VH-1 at the St. Charles East High School auditorium in St. Charles, Illinois.
 The live performance included guest performances from Christopher Cross, Beach Boys member Bruce Johnston, and Eagles members Joe Walsh, Timothy B. Schmit and Steve Dahl.
 The concert, which was later incorporated with additional interviews from Elvis Costello, Eric Clapton, Sean Lennon, Stevie Wonder, and Jimmy Buffett, was released on VHS in 1998 and DVD in 1999 but is currently out-of-print.
-"Your Imaginination" and "Lay Down Burden" were aired as music videos on VH1, with the album audio played over the video, and clips of Brian walking through the woods "thinking" and "day dreaming" and images of him and his brothers on the screen.
+"Your Imagination" and "Lay Down Burden" were aired as music videos on VH1, with the album audio played over the video, and clips of Brian walking through the woods "thinking" and "day dreaming" and images of him and his brothers on the screen.
 He supported the album with a tour, beginning with the Late Show with David Letterman on August 14, 1998.

 A 5.1 channel surround remix of the album in the DTS CD format was also released by DTS Entertainment in 1998 (71021-51018-2-8).